arpa2001/Sudoku/README.md

 # Sudoku
 Generate incomplete Sudoku board to play manually

-\n-> Run SudokuBoard.py and input the desired number.
+-> Run SudokuBoard.py and input the desired number.

-\n-> A board will be printed
+-> A board will be printed